 Service Order: LSR.

 Intervals: Intervals for this offering will be three (3) business days without conditioning.
+Effective with LSOR 09.01, a due date board has been established providing the next available interval (dispatch to the end user’s premise.

-Elements to Be Included On Service Order Generated from the LSR: NC/NCI Code, USOC, Class of Service, FID 1: CFA (Aggregator Port From Above ASR Order), FID 2 : VPI/VCI For Aggregator Port (From Above ASR Order), FID 3 : VPI/VCI (Carrier Parameters for its ATM Network), FID 4 : Code Set for Carrier Profile in BOP.
+Elements to Be Included On Service Order Generated from the LSR: NC/NCI Code, USOC, Class of Service, FID 1: CFA (Aggregator Port From Above ASR Order), FID 2: VPI/VCI For Aggregator Port (From Above ASR Order), FID 3: VPI/VCI (Carrier Parameters for its ATM Network), FID 4: Code Set for Carrier Profile in BOP.

-VPI/VCI Values: For the end user service order the VPI/VCI values are specified for both the A end of the circuit and the Z end.
+VPI/VCI Values: For the end user service order, the VPI/VCI values are specified for both the A end of the circuit and the Z end.
 The A end value equates to the Aggregator Port that the Carrier has previously established via the Infrastructure service order.
 As mentioned above, when the Carrier establishes the infrastructure component (Aggregator Port Termination), Carrier specifies the VPI/VCI range it intends to use in conjunction with the Aggregator Port.
 The A end VPI/VCI value on the end user service order should correspond to a unique value within that range specified for the Aggregator Port.
 The Z end VPI/VCI value on the end user service order remains constant.
 The VPI value will always be 0 on the Z end and the VCI value will always be 35 on the Z end.

 Sample High Level Order Flow: